 A regular practice of mindfulness meditation has a dramatic positive benefit on stress reduction.
 This is because our brain is able to deal with the negative thoughts and emotions through observation.
 Eventually, it results in a better way of handling the stress and finding solutions for it.

 Have you heard a voice in your head whispering to you, then you engage yourself in a conversation?
-For most people, many of this inner conversation in the head are negative and worrisome.
+For most people, many of this inner conversation in their heads are negative and worrisome.
 More often, we tend to entertain these thoughts instead of dealing the feelings that might bring up.

-When you meditate, you’re setting up a clean-up routine for your mind getting rid of these negative thoughts.
-In one study that reviews many studies, researchers find that mindfulness meditation is helpful in the reduction of anxiety, depression and even physical pain.
+When you meditate, you’re setting up a clean-up routine for your mind in getting rid of these negative thoughts.
+In one study that reviews previous studies, researchers find that mindfulness meditation is helpful in the reduction of anxiety, depression and even physical pain.

 Moreover, mindfulness meditation also reduces stress level as the practitioner learn to deal with negative feelings that may be ignored otherwise.

 Although researchers are not precisely sure how meditation boosts memory function, it works.
 Hence, if you’re looking for a natural way to boost your memory, regular mindfulness meditation can help.